Twi/blog2/data/posts/product-vs-project.md

 is, understand what a postgres is, and all of the errata with DNS, Let's Encrypt, or uptime is when you can outsource that to Twitter.

-I guess the real consequence of that is that the floor can and will fall out from under you in a moment's notice.
+I guess the real consequence of relying on these commercial platforms is that the floor can and will fall out from under you in a moment's notice.
 Skype went to shit without much warning.
 Twitter did too.
 Discord will next.
 It's not a matter of if, but when with these products.

 ## Edge cases